vexparadox/IMenet/README.md

 ## Requirements & Setup
 Requires Enet to be linked, http://enet.bespin.org.
 On Linux and OSX it's a simple make install process.
 The makefiles included will link to a shared library, for Windows this may have to change.

-To build on OSX and Linux use the makefile provided.
+To build on OSX (standalone included) and Linux use the makefile provided.

 Start using `./output ip port`